ryancomia/sc-exercise/README.md

 Branch Automation: YES

-      A push to feature/kubernetes branch will trigger a workflow using git-hubaction.
-      It checksout the source code and builds coresponding images, pushes it to docker hub registry
+      A push to feature/kubernetes branch will trigger a workflow using git-hubaction. using .github/workflows/build.yml It checksout the source code, builds coresponding images,and pushes it to docker hub registry

 How to Use